Andres-T-Hernandez/Pewlett-Hackard-Analysis/README.md

 # Module 5 |  Pewlett-Hackard-Analysis
 ## Overview of Project
 ### Purpose
-1549
-72458

-youre not hiring enough
-focus on recent hire mentors

 The purpose of this analysis was to establish the amount of retiring employees by position title.
 In addition, we wanted to figure out the amount of employees who are eligible for a mentorship program to help prepare for retirements.

 ## Results